LoreSchaeffer/NBTRecipes/README.md

     "S  "
   ],
   // Key to the pattern.
+  // Each character must be mapped to exactly one recipe choice, which can be an array with multiple elements.
   "key": {
     "S": [
-      // Multiple item choices can be specified for one ingredient.
-      // In case metadata (name/lore/nbt) is attached to an item, all choices are matched as EXACT.
       { "material": "stick" },
       { "material": "blaze_rod" }
     ],
-    //
     "D": { "material": "diamond" }
   },
   // Recipe result.